-In duodenal switch, the surgeon removes 80% of the stomach, similar to the gastric sleeve procedure.
+In the duodenal switch, the surgeon removes 80% of the stomach, similar to the gastric sleeve procedure.
 It bypasses a portion of the small intestine, like the gastric bypass.
 However, rather than attaching the small stomach to the small intestine -- which is done with gastric bypass -- the stomach is connected to the duodenum, the first portion of the small intestine.

 Minimally Invasive Duodenal Switch

-Your surgeon may use different devices, such as magnets or robotic surgery, to reduce the number of incisions needed to perform duodenal switch.
+Your surgeon may use different devices, such as magnets or robotic surgery, to reduce the number of incisions needed to perform a duodenal switch.
 This minimally invasive surgery approach:

 - Shortens your hospital stay (typically one to two nights)